 As you near your 60s, you may begin wondering about when you’ll be eligible for Medicare, what it will cover, and when you can sign up.
-Medicare has three parts that you will need to enroll in separately.
+Original Medicare has two parts that you will need to enroll in separately.
 In some cases, you may be enrolled automatically.

 At its core, Medicare Part A is the most basic and important part of Medicare.
 Part A covers many costs associated with your inpatient hospitalization needs, including care received while in a hospital or skilled nursing facility.